Star 80: Filming

-Release and reception
+Release

-The film opened in 16 theaters in major U.S. cities on November 10, 1983, grossing $233,313 on its opening weekend.
-Warner Bros. planned to release the film to more theaters for the Christmas season and to give it a wide release in time for the next Academy Awards ceremony.
-Eventually, the film grossed $6,472,990 in the United States and was shown at a peak of 502 theaters in early 1984.
-On the review aggregator website Rotten Tomatoes, Star 80 holds an approval rating of 81% based on 16 reviews, with an average rating of 7.4/10.
-Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 13 critics, indicating "generally favorable" reviews.
+The film opened in 16 theaters in major U.S. cities on November 10, 1983.
+Warner Bros.
+Pictures planned to release the film to more theaters for the Christmas season and to give it a wide release in time for the next Academy Awards ceremony.
+The film's release expanded to a peak of 502 theaters in early 1984.